Pandora-Gilboa High School: Athletics

 Pandora-Gilboa's volleyball team was state ranked No. 4 and was the only undefeated team left in Ohio, until their last tournament game.
 The volleyball team won PCL 7–0 and BVC 9–0 finishing with a final record of 24–1.
 Pandora-Gilboa has won State Runners up in Track & Field.
 Pandora-Gilboa also has many individuals win state in track, breaking state records.

 After Pandora-Gilboa's men's track team becoming state runners up a new track was constructed behind Pandora- Gilboa's new state-of-the-art, approx. $20,000,000.00 school.

-As Pandora-Gilboa's volleyball program advances, and sends athletes to play to the next level, the Pandora-Gilboa Volleyball Club (PGVBC) was established.
-The best student-athletes of all ages statewide attend practices at P-G and compete in tournaments all over Ohio and surrounding states.
-Check out the PGVBC website for more info.